tendermint/spec/rfc/004-reverse-sync.md

 ## Changelog

+- 2021-03-03: Simplify proposal to the state sync case.
 - 2021-02-17: Add notes on asynchronicity of processes.
 - 2020-12-10: Rename backfill blocks to reverse sync.
 - 2020-11-25: Initial draft.